uvjim/hass_hdhomerun/README.md

 #### Binary Sensors

-- Update available - denotes whether there is a firmware update available for the device
+- Update available - denotes whether there is a firmware update available for the device *(only if using a HASS version below 2022.4)*

 #### Sensors

 - Channel Count - the number of channels currently tuned on the device
-- Version - the current firmware version of the device
+- Version - the current firmware version of the device *(only if using a HASS version below 2022.4)*
 - Tuner Count - the number of tuners the device has
-- Newest Version - the latest version of firmware available for the device
+- Newest Version - the latest version of firmware available for the device * (only if using a HASS version below 2022.4)*
 - Tuner X - where X is the tuner number (states can be: `Idle`, `In use`, `Scanning` or the channel being watched, using the specified format)
   - virtual channel number, virtual channel name, frequency, signal strength,